azimuttapp/azimutt/docs/aml/README.md

 You can prefix your table name with its schema name followed by a dot if you want, the same rules apply to it (no space or dot, or use `"`).
 Finally, you can add a `*` at the end of the table name to mark it as a *view* instead of a table.

-Here is some examples of tables definitions:
+Here are some examples of tables definitions:

 ```aml
 users